step41/boutique/README.md

 - For demonstration purposes only, I utilized the RBAC to prevent deletion of most records.
 To meet the requirements of full CRUD capability, an existing user account can be changed to a higher-level access, giving them instant access to delete or other admin-level functionality.
 - Soft deletes have been implemented on most tables in the database.
 This was not a requirement, but simply something I thought might be nice for a demo app.
 - The database still contains the password_hash and password_plain columns for demo purposes only.
 These would obviously need to be removed in a production environment.
+- The site design is responsive and auto-hides some less critical data for optimal display purposes.
+To view all data, your viewing screen must be 1440px or larger.
 - Any other questions?
 Please reach out and I'll do my best to answer.
 ## Requirements:
 You have been given a data dump of fake ecommerce data for users, stock,